 HVAC Mechanical Code Overview | Heating and Cooling Codes

-These municipalities usually have an inspection department which sends inspectors out to inspect new HVAC air conditioning and heating system installations.
-A few municipalities apply there own mechanical code while many others use the International Mechanical Code or another code resource, which is applicable to air conditioning and heating installations.
+These municipalities usually have an inspection department that sends inspectors out to inspect new HVAC air conditioning and heating system installations.
+A few municipalities apply their own mechanical code while many others use the International Mechanical Code or another code resource, which is applicable to air conditioning and heating installations.
 Some use a combination of inspections, and it is wise to find out before installing air conditioning and heating equipment to find out what your local municipality uses for inspections before installing any mechanical air conditioning and heating equipment.

 Also, be aware that different jurisdictions (State and local) require someone licensed to install some equipment that requires advanced skills, knowledge, and experience to install correctly.
 Permits are required, and only a licensed HVAC or Electrical Master can apply for the permits in some jurisdictions.
 Deciding to install mechanical air conditioning and heating equipment without obtaining permits to complete the job, you can be fined, and the residence or building condemned if the equipment is found to be a hazard to the safety of occupants.

-Many jurisdictions base their laws on code books like the International Mechanical Code, Various Residential and Commercial Code Books, and the National Electrical Code.
-These books are written and evaluated by recognized professionals with many years experience in their related disciplines.
+Many jurisdictions base their laws on codebooks like the International Mechanical Code, Various Residential and Commercial Code Books, Fuel-Gas Code, and the National Electrical Code.
+These books are written and evaluated by recognized professionals with many years of experience in their related disciplines.
 There are also liability issues involved in not obtaining permits and inspections for some mechanical HVAC installations.
 It is always best to do the job safely and by the book so get the proper permits and have the job inspected.